With peak holiday season almost here, it’s a good time to talk about travel money – and the cheapest ways to spend abroad.

 Luckily I had another card – and some cash – locked in the hostel safe, so we weren’t completely screwed.
 And when our friend joined us a month later, she bought over our replacement cards.

-Also not everywhere takes Mastercard, so I’ll always have a Visa at hand just in case.
-I’ve a Nationwide Select – which also doesn’t charge fees – but is only available if you have a Nationwide bank account.
+Also not everywhere takes Mastercard, so if it’s a long trip I’ll always have a Visa at hand just in case.
+This is my Nationwide Select credit card which is available to people with a Nationwide bank account.
+It doesn’t charge fees on purchases abroad either – though it does add on a fair whack for cash machine use.

 Though I use cards most of the time, it’s always handy to have cash – and there are plenty of places I’ve been where cards aren’t accepted.